sVoxelDev/multi-platform-plugin-template/Readme.md

 ## Features

 The template or better boilerplate comes with a lot of features that are useful if you want to develop high quality plugins.
-However you don't need to use all of them, you can simply remove the features you don't need.
+However, you don't need to use all of them, you can simply remove the features you don't need.

 * Ready to use [**Gradle**](https://gradle.org/) project with lots of utility tasks
 * Automatic **generation of `plugin.yaml`** based of project properties with [SpiGradle](https://github.com/EntryPointKR/Spigradle/)